jimporter/mike/README.md

 [![Build status][ci-image]][ci-link]
 [![Coverage status][codecov-image]][codecov-link]

-**mike** is a Python utility to easily deploy multiple versions of your [MkDocs](http://www.mkdocs.org)-powered docs to a Git branch, suitable for deploying to Github via `gh-pages`.
+**mike** is a Python utility that makes it easy to deploy multiple versions of your [MkDocs](http://www.mkdocs.org)-powered docs to a Git branch, suitable for hosting on Github via `gh-pages`.
 To see an example of this in action, take a look at the documentation for [bfg9000][bfg9000].

 ## Why Use mike?